Is It Your Kitty’s Special Day Soon? Then You Will Want To Check Out These Amazing Cat Birthday Cake Recipes And Ideas!

 Homemade cat birthday cake

-We love this recipe by Meowbox for another fab idea for a cat birthday cake that is completely homemade.
+We love this recipe by Meowbox for another fab idea for a cake that is completely homemade.

 It also definitely qualifies as a cat safe birthday cake if your kitties have any food allergies.